Lexington Cerebral Palsy Lawyers

 Our Lexington injury attorneys work with medical and life planning professionals who understand the long-term care your child will need and how to financially meet those challenges.

 We demand compensation for all your child’s current and future damages, including:

 - Loss of life’s pleasures

-Wilt & Associates has a Lexington office located at 196 W. Lowry Lane, Suite 1.
+Wilt Injury Lawyers has a Lexington office located at 196 W. Lowry Lane, Suite 1.
 We also meet with clients through phone calls and video conferences.
 We can also meet with you and your child away from our office when necessary.
 Our attorneys also have an office in Louisville for clients who are unable to make it to Lexington.

 We understand you are worried about your child’s future.
 We are experienced personal injury lawyers who anticipate the arguments insurance company lawyers and defense lawyers regularly make.
 We’re ready to fight for your child.